 In other words, federal business self-registration is not something for the impatient or those prone to skip over the smaller details.

-To avoid wasting dozens of hours only to end up with lackluster results, this lengthy task and getting a DUNS number should only be done by those willing to thoroughly research everything that’s required to do it right.
+To avoid wasting dozens of hours only to end up with lackluster results, this lengthy task and getting a UEI number should only be done by those willing to thoroughly research everything that’s required to do it right.
 Especially when considering how making any changes after submission requires businesses to undergo a daunting, separate, re-filing process.

 3. Submit for a CAGE Code